Skip to Content

 soil composition and water retention

-Your soil type determines how much water your fruit trees actually retain.
+Your soil type directly affects how much water your trees can actually use.

-Adding organic matter improves soil drainage and water retention balance.
+Adding organic matter like compost creates the perfect balance—improving drainage solutions and water retention simultaneously.

-Check soil moisture levels regularly using the finger test.
+Test soil moisture regularly using the finger method.

 Fruit Tree Water Requirements